cdcme/terraform-google-project/README.md

 - only creating dependencies on external scripts or tools if absolutely necessary
 - not making assumptions about environments or relying on idiosyncratic environment configuration
 - etc.

-## Features

-By default, the module creates the following regional resources:

-- a GCP project with a randomized but memorable project ID and name
-- a new project service account, replacing the default account
-- a Terraform state bucket in the host project for the project's state
-- a KMS keyring and encryption key for asymmetric encryption/decryption
-- a GCS bucket for logging access to the project storage bucket, with encryption enabled using the project's KMS key
-- a GCS bucket for project-wide storage of sensitive objects, with encryption enabled using the project's KMS key
-- a VPC network configured as a service network on the Shared VPC host network
-- a default firewall rule blocking SSH from anywhere but inside of GCP Cloud Console

-_Only_ the GCP project itself and the service account are required.
-Everything else is optional and configurable.

 ## Inputs